Rutatu/cds-visual_Assignment_5/README.md

 __Purpose__

-This assignment is designed to test that you have a understanding of:
+This assignment is designed to test that you have an understanding of:

 - how to build and train deep convolutional neural networks;
 - how to preprocess and prepare image data for use in these models;